GianMassimiani/HRI-Reasoning-Robots/README.md

 # HRI-Reasoning-Robots
-Course Project Sapienza University of Rome A.Y.
-2017/2018
+Course Project at Sapienza University of Rome (second semester 2018)

 ## Dependencies
 The code is written in Python 2 and has been tested on Ubuntu 16.04.